kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/HBase-log-appender/index.md

 2. Log in to the **Administration UI** as a tenant developer, open the **Log appenders** page of **My First Kaa Application** and click **Add log appender**.

-3. Follow the HBase log appender configuration settings presented on the figures from [Configure log appender](#configure-log-appender).
+3. Follow the HBase log appender configuration settings presented on the figures from [Create HBase Log Appender](#create-hbase-log-appender).

 4. Run the application as described in [My First Kaa Application](/doc/Programming-guide/Your-first-Kaa-application/index.md).